Frequently Asked Questions about Affirmative Action Plans & Certificates of Compliance

 How is the certificate of compliance obtained?

-A copy of the business' affirmative action plan is submitted to the department.
-Once it has been reviewed and approved, a certificate, valid for two years will be issued.
+A copy of the business' affirmative action plan is submitted to the Department.
+Once it has been reviewed and approved, a certificate, valid for four years will be issued.

 What is the annual compliance report?
 When is it due?

-Even though certificates of compliance are valid for two years, to remain in compliance a business must report annually to the department with a completed annual compliance report.
-The deadline for this annual report is one year after the certificate of compliance was issued, or if the business's certificate is entering the second year, the annual compliance report is due one year after the last annual report was submitted.
+Even though certificates of compliance are valid for four years, to remain in compliance a business must report annually to the Department with a completed annual compliance report.
+The deadline for this annual report is one year after the certificate of compliance was issued, and one is due each year on the anniversary date that the certificate of compliance was issued by the Department.
+Four (4) annual reports will be due during the certification period.

 When is a certificate of compliance required?